This site is optimised for

 Java Haas def.
 Ken Crenshaw 2 up

-President Love has confirmed dates for the 2018 Match Play Championship.
+President Love has confirmed dates for next year's "31 Unlucky for Some Tour".

 The club has released it's latest audited post-tournament accounts.